logzio/logz-docs/_source/logzio_collections/_log-sources/sysmon.md

 ##### Configure Windows applications as an input

-If you're working with the default configuration file, (`C:\Program Files\Winlogbeat\winlogbeat.yml`) clear the contents and start with a fresh file.
+If you're working with the default configuration file, clear the contents and start with a fresh file.
+(The default location is 'C:\ProgramData\Elastic\Beats\winlogbeat\winlogbeat.yml' or 'C:\Program Files\Winlogbeat\winlogbeat.yml'.)

 Paste this code block: